 Courtesy Travel Alberta Canmore

 The province is home to the world’s two largest dark sky preserves: Wood Buffalo and Jasper National Parks, making for some of the clearest viewing locations to see the Aurora Borealis.
 There you can head up the massive Jasper Gondola, dubbed “Sky Tram,” with an astronomy for a dining and stargazing.
-Or, plan a date with the Dark Sky Campfires for an evening of storytelling while you sip on a hot beverage and wait for the dancing lights to appear.
 After nature’s show is over, retire back to The Fairmont Jasper Park Lodge, situated in the heart of Jasper National Park.
 Check out these destinations that are even better in the winter.

 Become a beekeeper in California

 Get a little buzzed this Valentine’s Day.
 No, not with wine, but with actual bees.
 Carmel Valley Ranch in Carmel-By-The-Sea, California, offers their Bee Experience where couples can don beekeepers’ suits, and step into the hives to partake in beekeeper duties.
 As a token of your bravery, you will walk away with honey directly from the hive and a travel-size lavender beeswax balm to take home.
-Another travel must-see: the most beautiful natural pools in the world.
+Also check out these ultra-romantic Valentine’s Day cruises that you’ll love.